Regulation of Medicine

 A Step-by-Step Guide for Responding to Medical Record Subpoenas

-Practical Advice: Look specifically for a checkbox or judge’s signature on the subpoena form to confirm the subpoena is signed by a judge and not the court clerk or attorney.
+Practical advice: Look specifically for a checkbox or judge’s signature on the subpoena form to confirm that it’s signed by a judge and not the court clerk or attorney.
 The judge’s name should also be listed in print next to the signature.

-Attorney-Issued Subpoenas or Discovery Requests.
-A subpoena or discovery request signed by someone other than a judge, magistrate or administrative tribunal – most likely a court clerk or an attorney – is NOT a court order.
+A subpoena or discovery request signed by someone other than a judge, magistrate or administrative tribunal – most likely a court clerk or an attorney – is not a court order.
 A subpoena signed by an attorney or a court clerk requires additional assurances under HIPAA.
-If you receive a subpoena or discovery request that is signed by an attorney or court clerk, you can not disclose information unless one of the following conditions are satisfied:
+If you receive a subpoena or discovery request that is signed by an attorney or court clerk, you cannot disclose information unless one of the following conditions is satisfied:

 - The written notice included sufficient information to allow the patient to raise an objection to the subpoena;